 Today we travel to Fes via Ouazzan and the Roman site of Volubilis, once a provincial Roman capital.
 As we approach we can see its profile along the edge of a high plateau.
 Today it is the most impressive Roman ruin in Morocco and was declared a UNESCO World Heritage Site in 1997.
 After our guided tour we travel on to Meknes, where we explore the charming streets of the old medina.
 On our walking tour we will take in many public buildings, see several fine mosaic floors, and the shrine of Moulay Ismail.
 It was Ismail who, in the 17th century, transformed Meknes from a provincial town to a spectacular Imperial city.
 For lunch we’ll enjoy a camel burger, a unique Moroccan specialty.
 In the late afternoon we continue on to Fes.

-Riad Al Makan (2N) Note: This if our first Riad stay.
-A Riad is a traditional Moroccan house or palace with an interior garden or courtyard.
+Riad Al Makan (2n) Note: This if our first Riad stay.
+A Riad is a traditional Moroccan house or palace with an interior courtyard.

 Walking Tour; Dye Pits: Medrassa Bouanania; Funduk Nejjarine; Palais Jamai

-Our first activity today is a walking tour of Fez, the spiritual and cultural heart of Morocco.
-It is vibrant, noisy, fascinating, and energetic.
+Our activity today is a walking tour of Fez, the spiritual and cultural heart of Morocco.
+It is vibrant, noisy, energetic, and fascinating.
 Made up of three distinct ‘cities’, or quarters, today we head into the old city, known locally as Fes el Bali.
 Medieval Fes was a storied center of education and culture: both Islamic and Jewish.
 Its religious institutions and libraries were legendary and its mosques of great renown.
 Many Muslims and Jews expelled from Spain by Ferdinand and Isabella in 1492 were drawn here.
 As we walk through the streets and alleyways, passing historic khans, madrassas (religious schools), and dye-pits, it is not hard to imagine ourselves back in the Middle Ages.
-Our visit includes Medrasa Bouanania and the splendid Funduk Nejjarine, a beautifully restored 18th century inn.
-At the end of the afternoon, we will retreat to the Palais Jamai to experience a panoramic view of the Medina and enjoy the sunset.
+Our visit includes Medrasa Bouanania, the dye pits, and the splendid Funduk Nejjarine, a beautifully restored 18th century inn.
+At the end of the afternoon, we will retreat to the Palais Jamai to experience a panoramic view of the Medina and enjoy a sunset drink.

-Leaving Fes we drive south, passing spectacular scenery throughout the day.
+Today is a travel day.
+Leaving Fes we drive south, passing lovely scenery throughout the day.
 Our first stop will be Ifran, sometimes called “the Switzerland of Morocco.”
 Then we continue via Midlet and the Ziz Valley.
 During this journey we’ll experience glimpses of the Middle and High Atlas mountains and drive through the largest cedar forest in Morocco, stopping for panoramic views and passing Berber villages along the way.
 The scenery changes to reveal the desert as we continue southeast, eventually arriving in Merzouga.
 We will be welcomed with a glass of mint tea before checking in to our riad, where we have dinner tonight.

 Gnawa village visit; Camel Trek